-The Company recorded non-cash depreciation expense of \$1,949, compared to \$2,610 in the same period in 2016.
-Depreciation expense has decreased due to a reduction in the net book value of the assets subject to depreciation.
-An additional non-cash expense was the recognition of share-based compensation of \$91,626, related to the estimated fair value of the Company's stock options earned for the period.
-There is no comparable stock option expense for the prior year, as there were no stock options outstanding at June 30, 2016.
+The Company recorded non-cash depreciation expense of \$2,387, compared to \$4,009 in the same period in 2016.
+Depreciation expense has decreased due to a reduction in the net book value of the assets subject to depreciation, as well as the write-down of capital assets of \$6,215 during the period.
+An additional non-cash expense was the recognition of share-based compensation of \$112,464, related to the estimated fair value of the Company's stock options earned for the period.
+The comparable stock option expense for the prior year was \$45,813, which reflected the expense of only one quarter of the year, as no stock options were issued by the Company until July 2016.

-A foreign exchange gain of \$4,827 was recorded for the current period, compared to a foreign exchange loss of \$11,707 recognized in the prior year.
+A foreign exchange gain of \$1,823 was recorded for the current period, compared to a foreign exchange loss of \$14,238 recognized in the prior year.
 The Company expects to continue incurring foreign exchange gains and losses arising from fluctuations in the value of the United States dollar and the Mexican peso relative to the Canadian dollar.